 My name is Cynthia Clampitt, and I am a writer, speaker, traveler, and food historian.
 Writing and speaking are how I share with others what I learn as I wander and research—and there is an amazing amount of stuff out there worth sharing.

-However, Midwest Maize offers more than a collection of fun anecdotes about the remarkable impact of corn in the U.S. and the world.
-The book also covers the sweeping drama of the total transformation of the world in the last 150 years, from agriculture (we were still using horses until World War II) to the kitchen (the advent of everything from the stove to canned and frozen food to breakfast cereal).
-It is also the story of the explosive growth of the Midwest, both rural and urban, and of the people involved in building and defining the region, from the first settlers to today’s farmers, traders, and chefs.
+However, both books offer more than fun anecdotes.
+Midwest Maize covers the sweeping drama of the total transformation of the world in the last 150 years, from agriculture (we were still using horses until World War II) to the kitchen (the advent of everything from the stove to canned and frozen food).
+Heartland Hogs explores the rise and fall of civilizations, the Age of Exploration, and the current popularity of all things porcine.

-I hope you enjoy your visit.
+Hope you enjoy your visit.